-Microengineered electric field sterilizer inactivates bacteria, parasites, and viruses
+Microengineered electric field sterilizer for killing bacteria, parasites, and viruses

 Globally, more than 2 billion people are forced to use a drinking water source that is contaminated with bacteria, parasites, and other pathogens, and an estimated 502,000 people die each year from diarrhea as a result of unsafe water.
 While a majority of the world has access to improved water sources, many are often contaminated; thus, a need for effective water treatment at the point of consumption remains.
 Existing solutions use filters that require regular replacement and can easily become clogged, making it simply too expensive for many poorer and rural communities.
 Alternatives to filtration include treatment with chlorine or other chemicals, but chlorine can react with any organic material in contaminated water, making it less effective at eliminating pathogens.